How to buy the best printer

 When buying a printer, make sure you're handing your money over to a reputable seller.
 Check the retailer's returns policy and pay attention to customer feedback and reviews.
 For more details on shopping online safely and arranging refunds for faulty products, see our .

-Argos, Currys PC World, John Lewis and Amazon are some of the most searched-for printer retailers at the time of writing.
+Amazon, Argos, Currys PC World and John Lewis are some of the most searched-for printer retailers at the time of writing.
 We’ve included links to these retailers handpicked because of their stock availability, best value price or warranty options.

 - – offers a wide range of inkjet and laser printers.
 Great if you're on a budget – prices start around £30 and you can get free same day in-store collection at selected Sainsbury's stores.
 Brands include HP, Brother, Epson and Canon.